Gizra/og/docs/access.md

 - `member` and `non-member`: these two roles are required for every group, they indicate whether or not a user is a member.
-- `administrator`: this role is not strictly required but is created by default by OG because it is considered to be generally useful for most groups.
+- `administrator`: this role is not strictly required but is created by default by Organic Groups because it is considered to be generally useful for most groups.
 - Developers can choose to provide additional default roles by listening to the `og.default_role` event.